Craster History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Craster research.
-Another 213 words (15 lines of text) covering the years 1242 and 1299 are included under the topic Early Craster History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 1242 and 1299 are included under the topic Early Craster History in all our PDF Extended History products and printed products wherever possible.

 Craster Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Craster have been found, including Craster, Crawcester, Craucestre, Craucester, Crawster and many more.

 Early Notables of the Craster family (pre 1700)

 More information is included under the topic Early Craster Notables in all our PDF Extended History products and printed products wherever possible.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Craster, or a variant listed above: